jeffpk62/tone-analyzer/using-tone-chat.md

 ## Requesting a tone analysis
 {: #request}

-To analyze tone with the customer engagement endpoint, you call the `POST /v3/tone_chat` method with the following parameters.
+To analyze tone with the customer-engagement endpoint, you call the `POST /v3/tone_chat` method with the following parameters.

 <table>
   <caption>Table 1.
 Parameters of the <code>POST /v3/tone_chat</code>